Patient Rights and Responsibilities

 Illegal Drug Use and Pregnancy

-Illegal Drug Use and Pregnancy The risks involved with illegal drug use during pregnancy The effects of illegal drugs, such as cocaine, can be devastating on a fetus.
+Illegal Drug Use and Pregnancy The risks involved with illegal drug use during pregnancy The effects of illegal drugs, like cocaine, can be devastating on a fetus.
 Unfortunately, many women of childbearing age in the U.S. use some form of illegal drug.
 A mother taking illegal drugs during pregnancy increases her risk for anemia, blood and heart infections, skin infections, hepatitis, and other infectious diseases.
 She also is at greater risk for sexually transmitted diseases.
-Almost every drug passes...
+Almost every drug passes fr...

 Immunology and Serology